RayhanaAkterDev/crisis-vault/@coding_notes/@01 » HTML & CSS/HTML5/@001 » HTML Basic Structure.md

 - HTML » _Hypertext Markup Language_.
 - Used to build structure/layout of web pages.
 - Not a programming language — but a **markup** language.
+	- *Markup language is used to define content structure, not logic or behavior.*

 ---